- The Agenda

 - No side conversations—You know how during meetings these two people over here will start talking, then these three, and so on?
 What happens to the meeting?
 It grinds to a halt.
 Usually, people are either A) exchanging thoughts that would be helpful to the whole group, or B) talking about things that have nothing to do with the meeting, a symptom that the meeting is off track.
 In either case, they are not contributing to the group.
 For the sake of everyone else in the meeting, the facilitator must politely interrupt any side conversations.
 If as a participant you feel the need for one, decide what it is that you want to tell the group: either information helpful to the discussion, or your concern that the meeting has gotten off track.

-- No phone calls, e-mailing, texting, or instant messaging—During team meetings, your teammates deserve your full attention and energy.
+- No non-meeting communications—This means no phone calls, e-mailing, texting, or chatting unrelated to the meeting.
+Other participants deserve your full attention and energy.
 When you miss an opportunity to provide helpful information and cause a backtrack, or worse, the discussion has to be repeated because you missed part of it, you are wasting the time of everyone in the room.
-Any other business can wait an hour.
+Any other business can wait until the next break.

 - One subject at a time—If a new subject comes up, write it down for discussion later if it is not on the agenda already.